Virginia mortgage and refinance rates

 If you’re aiming to join the homeownership crowd and need financing to do so, you have several choices for getting a mortgage in Virginia:

-- Virginia conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
+- Virginia conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income ratio (DTI) of no more than 45 percent (keep in mind that some lenders will make exceptions up to 50 percent, while others may require a ratio of 36 percent).
 If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

-- Virginia VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
+- Virginia VA loans: If you’re a veteran, active-duty member of the military or a surviving spouse, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
 A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay an upfront funding fee, which ranges from 1.25 percent to 2.15 percent for the first use.

 - Virginia USDA loans: If you’re buying a rural property in Virginia, you might be eligible for a mortgage guaranteed by the U.S. Department of Agriculture (USDA).
 These loans don’t require a down payment, but you’ll need to purchase in a designated rural area and meet the area’s income limits.